dbylen/efd/06-thesis/index.md

 ![artbrutfestivalwebsite1](img/web1.png)
 ![artbrutfestivalwebsite2](img/web2.png)

 The main motto of the festival is "Wake up your inner child".
 It's because of the art therapeutic workshops that people can join.
 This motto is used on social media a lot.
 I was thinking that if the festival was successful, it could organize workshops anytime.
 Art brut festival could also hold competitions for people.
+The main media for this kind of propagation is Instagram.

 ![artbrutfestivalinstagramposts](img/instagram2.png)

+I've also created a printed version of the program.
+I've used funky elements and mascots.
+I personally love the cover.
+I found it funny and unique while creating it.

 ![programofanartbrutfestival](img/program1.png)
 ![programofanartbrutfestival2](img/program2.png)